Extra Help eligibility

 - Lowers the cost of your prescription drugs

-- Eliminates any Part D late enrollment penalty (LEP) you may have incurred if you delayed Part D enrollment
+- Eliminates any Part D late enrollment penalty you may have incurred if you delayed Part D enrollment

 Remember that Extra Help is not a replacement for Part D or a plan on its own: You must still have a Part D plan to receive Medicare prescription drug coverage and Extra Help assistance.
 If you do not choose a plan, you will in most cases be automatically enrolled in one.

-If you are eligible for Extra Help and have other creditable drug coverage, you should evaluate your costs and coverage to decide whether to enroll in Part D and Extra Help or to keep your current drug coverage.
+If you are eligible for Extra Help and already have other creditable drug coverage, you should evaluate your costs and coverage when deciding whether to enroll in Part D and Extra Help or to keep your current drug coverage.
 Be sure to ask your former employer or union if you can get a Part D plan without losing the retiree benefits you want to keep, and check if disenrolling from retiree drug coverage makes you ineligible for other retiree health benefits.
 If you cannot have Part D and your retiree benefits, or if keeping both is not cost-effective, think carefully about whether you should get a Part D plan, especially if your retiree plan also covers your spouse or dependents.
 If you later want Part D, you will have a two-month SEP after you lose creditable coverage.

 Finally, those with Medicaid and certain kinds of employer, union, or retiree drug coverage may in some cases not be enrolled in Extra Help or can ask not to be.
 Contact your local Medicaid office to learn how to decline Part D without losing your Medicaid coverage.
 If you later want Part D, you can enroll at any time without penalty if you are still enrolled in Medicaid or eligible for Extra Help.